 Chicken Care 101

-Chickens are amazing for backyards and egg businesses of all kinds but sometimes you just dont know thats perfectly fine we are here to help!
+Our chickens are an amazing option for backyards and egg businesses of all kinds.
+If you are new to chickens sometimes you habe questions or there are things you just dont know, well thats perfectly fine we are here to help!
 The first question you should ask yourself, is this for profit or food for your family?
 Once you know that it's way easier than you may think.

 Basic Needs

 No matter which category you are in all chickens will need the same basic needs.
-Food, water and Shelter are the basics, so let's break it down further.
+Food, water and shelter are the basics, but we'll break it down a little further.

 Food, water and shelter can be drastically different depending on the age of your chickens.
 This next segment we will be focusing on the needs of full grown hens that are ready for egg production.